noraterbocs/markdown-previewer/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-## Purpuse of this project
+## Purpose of this project

-This is part of the Free Code Camp - Frontend libraries certification built with:
+My purpose was to practice Sass and React context while completing the project for the Free Code Camp - Frontend libraries chapter.

+### Tech stack

 - React
 - Sass
-- Still to come: React context
+- React context
+- Custom hooks
 - Still to come: Testing in Jest

+## Deployed link

 The project is deployed here: https://lambent-narwhal-cbd5af.netlify.app